ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

-The `CreatePanelItemsUI` function will set up each UI category by spawning in a UI item, and positioning it in the panel.
+The `CreatePanelItemsUI` function will set up each UI category by spawning a UI item and positioning it in the panel.

 ```lua
 ui_item.x = xOffset